Waveney (UK Parliament constituency): History

 The seat was created for the 1983 general election following the implementation of the third periodic review of Westminster constituencies, broadly replacing Lowestoft, which the first victor of the new seat had served since 1959.

 Political history

-Waveney has been a bellwether since its creation, swinging heavily in line with the mood of the nation.
+Waveney was a bellwether since its creation, swinging heavily in line with the mood of the nation.
 Labour's big majority in 1997 reflected the large overall majority in the Commons, and by the 2010 election it had become touted by one published analysis as the seat that the Conservatives needed to win to secure an overall majority.
 Fittingly, 2010 saw a marginal majority and the national result was a hung parliament with the Conservative Party the largest party.
 2010 here was the Labour Party's second highest share of the vote in the narrow, traditional grouping of East Anglia (Suffolk, Norfolk and Essex).

 Prominent frontbenchers

 Waveney had been held for many years by James Prior, Minister of Agriculture, Fisheries and Food (1970–1972), Leader of the House of Commons (1972–1974), Secretary of State for Employment (1979–1981), then Secretary of State for Northern Ireland during the Thatcher ministry, with an economic politics considered more centre-ground, then known as forming the wets' ideology.

 Bob Blizzard served as a senior Government Whip from 2008 until 2010 when he lost at the election that May.